FranciscoCamerini/INE-5609/exercises/pascal-array/README.md

 ```
 ## `PascalArray.get(int "index")`

-The `get()` class method get the value from the specified index.
+The `get()` class method gets the value from the specified index.
 If the index is out of range this method will raise an Exception.

 ## `PascalArray.set(int "index", int "value")`